TrafficPLANit/PLANitIO/src/test/resources/documentation/Unit Tests and Integration Tests.md

 ***Notes:***

+Due to the one-way natures of its link segments, all the traffic in this network flows in a clockwise direction.

 #### 3.5.2 2_SIMO_MISO_route_choice_single_mode

 ***Purpose:***

 This test the traffic assignment for a non-trivial network using one mode.
+The network has one SIMO node (Node 1) and one MISO node (Node 4).

 ***Description:***